iani/SC/README.txt

   w = Window.new;
   w.layout = VLayout(
-          /*  Create a self-updating menu for selecting a node from this Document's ProxySpace, an name it \nodes */ PxMenu(w, \nodes),
+          /*  Create a self-updating menu for selecting a node from this Document's ProxySpace, and name it \nodes */ PxMenu(w, \nodes),
           /* Create a button for starting and stopping the selected proxy, and make its proxy settable by menu element named \nodes */